 An easy walk through the trees at Woodwell can end at The Wolfhouse Gallery which features contemporary and traditional arts, crafts, gifts, jewellery, and tearooms with homemade cakes that are definitely worth a visit.

-Silverdale has two friendly pubs.
+Silverdale has three friendly pubs.
+The Royal Silverdale has been reopened after hundred's of thousands of pounds of investment.
+Sympathetically restored and beautifully designed The Royal combines country classic with simple luxury.
+Open for Breakfast, Lunch and Dinner serving simple, stunning food derived from local produce.
+An ideal place to stop in for a spot of lunch.
 The Woodlands is a 15 minute walk from the park and serves an ever-changing selection of local real ales.
 Dogs and children are welcome to join their parents!
 Children are also welcome at the Silverdale Hotel in the village.
 On the high street there is also an extremely good Indian restaurant and takeaway.

 Arnside village is just a 30-minute walk away and is in Britian's smallest Area of Outstanding Natural Beauty.